 The draft Waste Strategy gives stakeholders the opportunity to comment on the following defined sections: Vision, Principles, Targets, Priorities, and Actions.
-The draft Waste Strategy is available on the Waste Authority's website via this link, and a one-page overview is included in Attachment 1.
+The draft Waste Strategy is available on the Waste Authority's website www.wa.gov.au, 'Waste Avoidance and Resource Recovery Strategy 2030', and a one-page overview is included in Attachment 1.